Theory, Analysis, and Best Practices for Sigmoid Self-Attention: Details of FlashSigmoid

-\textbf{Fewer Tensor Allocations, Fewer Memory Accesses, Fast-\textrm{Tanh}:}\ In \textsc{FlashAttention} and \textsc{FlashAttention2}, the attention mechanism is computed by splitting the attention matrix into blocks.
+\Cref{alg:FlashSigmoidForward} describes the forward pass and \cref{alg:FlashSigmoidBackward} describes the backward pass of the \textsc{FlashSigmoid} algorithm.
+We highlight in {orange color} the steps in the forward pass of \textsc{FlashSigmoid} that differ from those in \textsc{FlashAttention2} by virtue of sigmoid activation.
+Similarly, we highlight in {purple color} the differences in the backward pass.
+Finally, we highlight in {blue color} the salient points of \textsc{FlashSigmoid} that further help minimize bottlenecking factors on modern accelerators. \paragraph{Fewer Tensor Allocations, Fewer Memory Accesses, Fast-\textrm{Tanh}:}\ In \textsc{FlashAttention} and \textsc{FlashAttention2}, the attention mechanism is computed by splitting the attention matrix into blocks.
 Since softmax activation requires a row-wise reduction to compute its normalization factor (i.e., the denominator), one needs to properly compute and track such factor across blocks.
 Moreover, in \textsc{FlashAttention} this normalization factor is stored after being computed in the forward pass, to have it easily accessible to further speed-up the backward pass.
 By contrast, substituting sigmoid to softmax eliminates the need to allocate and move across the GPU memory hierarchy the tensors related to the normalization factor (i.e., moving the logsumexp tensor $\mL\in\mathbb{R}^n$ on HBM in the forward and backward passes).
 In addition, applying softmax in a stable manner requires tracking the row-max variable $m_i$ on chip, which instead is not needed for sigmoid activation.
 This further helps reducing some on-chip operations and lowering register pressure in \textsc{FlashSigmoid}.

 Moving on to the backward pass~(described in \cref{alg:FlashSigmoidBackward}), \textsc{FlashAttention2} requires computing $\textrm{rowsum}\left(\mathbf{d}\mO\odot \mO\right)$, which is needed to backpropagate the gradients of softmax attention outputs to the preactivations.
 However, since sigmoid activation is applied element-wise, its gradients also backpropagate across sigmoid element-wise, eliminating the need of the row-sum variable and the movement of its blocks across the memory hierarchy.
 Another optimization of \textsc{FlashAttention} and \textsc{FlashAttention2} consists of partially re-computing the forward pass of attention mechanism in the backward pass to avoid bottlenecks and speed-up the implementation.
 To keep the backward pass implementation fast, they require the logsumexp variable to be available and transferred between HBM and SRAM in the backward pass. \textsc{FlashSigmoid}, being an element-wise activation, eliminates the need of this variable from the backward pass, and consequently, from the entire algorithm.
 Finally, a major component in our implementation is the usage of GPU-based implementation of the \textrm{tanh} activation.
 Sigmoid activation is related to Tanh activation via the following relation: $\sigma\left(x\right) = 0.5\cdot \left(1 + \tanh\left(0.5\cdot x\right)\right)$.
 We utilize the fast GPU-implementation of Tanh activation, which trades off some precision for better speed, in order to compute sigmoid activation in both the forward and the backward pass.
 This provides a considerable speed-boost in both the forward and backward passes of \textsc{FlashSigmoid}, while maintaining parity in performance with a na\"ive implementation of sigmoid attention.
 Based on these points of modification, we extend \textsc{FlashAttention2} to obtain \textsc{FlashSigmoid}, a hardware-aware implementation of $\sigmoidattn$.